open/close all folders

-Papa Wolf: As mentioned in Ship Tease, it's heavily implied that he's the father of Lulu's eggs.
-When some Gerudian pirates steal the eggs, he attempts to rescue them, but is attacked and left for dead in Great Bay's waters.
+- Papa Wolf: As mentioned in Ship Tease, it's heavily implied that he's the father of Lulu's eggs.
+When some Gerudo pirates steal the eggs, he attempts to rescue them, but is attacked and left for dead in Great Bay's waters.

 The wise old owl who shows up around Termina.
-Has a much smaller presence here than in Ocarina of Time, showing up only twice: once to teach you the Song of Soaring, and again to show you the invisible path to reach the Lens of Truth.
+He has a much smaller presence here than in Ocarina of Time, showing up only twice: once to teach you the Song of Soaring, and again to show you the invisible path to reach the Lens of Truth.

-Warp Whistle: The Song of Soaring it teaches you, which transport you to any activated Owl Statues.
+- Warp Whistle: The Song of Soaring he teaches you, which transport you to any activated Owl Statues.